 Dear Colonel Geraldi:

 By this letter, we are rescinding the U.S. Fish and Wildlife Service comment letters dated February 27, 2019, and May 22, 2019, regarding the Jamestown S’Klallam Tribe’s application for a commercial oyster operation within Dungeness National Wildlife Refuge (Refuge).
 After participating in Government-to-Government Consultation with the Jamestown S’Klallam Tribe, we have a better understanding of their proposed aquaculture operation.
+We respectfully request that the previous two letters (referenced above) be removed from the record and that this letter replace them as the official comments from the U.S. Fish and Wildlife Service.

-We recognize there is little site-specific research available on impacts of commercial, on-bottom bag aquaculture to bird species found on the Refuge and that different parties can derive divergent conclusions from the same studies.
-However, we remain concerned about potential impacts to Refuge wildlife and habitat based on the proposed location for this activity.
+We recognize there is little site-specific research available on impacts of commercial, on-bottom bag aquaculture to bird species found on the Refuge and note that different parties can derive divergent conclusions from the same studies.
+Nevertheless, we are concerned about potential impacts to Refuge wildlife and habitat based on the proposed location for this activity and, therefore, recommend an emphasis on monitoring be included in any eventual permit.
 We have attached a brief summary of disturbance-related information to assist in informing the permitting process and any subsequent required resource monitoring.

-We are committed to assisting with finding the least impactful approaches to this potential use.
+We are committed to assisting with finding the least resource disturbing approaches to this potential use.
 Thank you for accepting these comments in lieu of the aforementioned letters.
 If you have any questions regarding these comments, please contact Jennifer BrownScott at (360) 457-845.

 Sincerely,